 - information on how we remember the Coo-ees, through museums, plaques, etc.

 - information about what sources we have consulted as part of our research

 There is no official list of the names of these men.
-Only the names of about 100 of them were known when John Meredith published his book The Coo-ee March : Gilgandra – Sydney 1915 (Dubbo : Macquarie Publications, 1981).
+There is no record of all the mens’ names in the official records of the march held in the Mitchell Library.
+Only the names of about 100 of them could be identified when John Meredith researched and published his book The Coo-ee March : Gilgandra – Sydney 1915 (Dubbo : Macquarie Publications, 1981).